Batch File Converting of Video Files: SageTV example

 -Encode.cmd (put and located in C:\Program Files\Frey Technologies\SageTV\STVs\OriginalV2\cayars\External)

--then once you have all of this done, in Cayars Ultimate STV.
+-Then once you have all of this done, in Cayars Ultimate STV.

 you can add a menu item to point to this file.

--Choose Add New Menu Item > External Program
+Add New Menu Item > External Program.

--Then, for external program, use: cmd.exe
+-Then, for the external program, use cmd.exe.

--Then for arguments/parameters use: /C “C:\Program Files\Frey Technologies\SageTV\STVs\OriginalV2\cayars\External\Encode.cmd”
+-For arguments/parameters, use /C “C:\Program Files\Frey Technologies\SageTV\STVs\OriginalV2\cayars\External\Encode.cmd”

 ________